Ratio and proportion

 Similarly, suppose the weight of Seema is 60 kg and the weight of Reema is 50 kg.
 We can compare their weights by division, i.e.,

-So, the weight of Seema is 65 times the weight of Reema.
+So, the weight of Seema is

 When we compare two similar quantities by division, the comparison is called the ‘ratio’.
 It is denoted by ‘:’ and read as ‘is to’.